fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - **Independent Village Tutorial**: Correct village name is now displayed in Tutorial.
 - **Machapuchare**: Reward tooltip for the first option now displays correctly in this event.
 - **Surprise Attack**: Reward tooltip for the first option now displays correctly in this event.
-- **Varbitsa’s Revenge**: Reward tooltip for the second option now displays correctly in this event.
+- **Varbitsa's Revenge**: Reward tooltip for the second option now displays correctly in this event.

 ## **Audio**